Landlords and tenants can both benefit from a no-cost energy assessment.

 Bigger changes don’t have to be expensive and can have desirable effects on the property, whether or not your landlord pays the utility bills.
 Below are the smartest investments for a landlord, and here are excellent reasons that a landlord should make efficiency upgrades.

-Insulation qualifies for a 75% instant rebate up to $2000 after an home energy assessment.
+Insulation qualifies for a 75% (and sometimes even more) instant rebate after an home energy assessment.
 A landlord can wind up paying very little for it.

 If your heater or water heater needs to be replaced, there are significant rebates (sometimes thousands of dollars) through your state's energy efficiency program.

 Weatherization Assistance is free to single-family and two- or three-family homes if more than half the units have low-income qualifying tenants.
-Typically, this program covers air sealing, insulation, appliance management, and heating system repairs.
+Typically, this program covers air sealing, insulation, appliance management, and heating system repairs (and sometimes even free replacement).
 Call our office (800-287-3950) if you are unsure about which local agency is the one that can best serve you and we will point you to the right office.